NathanParas/GuessGPT/README.md

 ## Session Variables
 The game uses PHP's session_start() function to create session variables that store data between page loads.
 The following session variables are used:

-1. $_SESSION['category']: Stores the randomly selected category.
+* $_SESSION['category']: Stores the randomly selected category.
-2. $_SESSION['catTitle']: Stores the category title.
+* $_SESSION['catTitle']: Stores the category title.
-3. $_SESSION['answer']: Stores the answer for the selected category.
+* $_SESSION['answer']: Stores the answer for the selected category.
-4. $_SESSION['result']: Stores the result of the user's guess.
+* $_SESSION['result']: Stores the result of the user's guess.
-5. $_SESSION['clues']: Stores the clues for the selected category.
+* $_SESSION['clues']: Stores the clues for the selected category.
-6. $_SESSION['clueList']: Stores the list of clues displayed to the user.
+* $_SESSION['clueList']: Stores the list of clues displayed to the user.
-7. $_SESSION['counter']: Stores the number of guesses the user makes.
+* $_SESSION['counter']: Stores the number of guesses the user makes.

 ## Functions
 The code includes three functions:
-*`showSelCat(): Displays the "Start Game" button and hides the "Guessing Game" div.
+* `showSelCat(): Displays the "Start Game" button and hides the "Guessing Game" div.
-*`hideSelCat(): Hides the "Start Game" button and displays the "Guessing Game" div.
+* `hideSelCat(): Hides the "Start Game" button and displays the "Guessing Game" div.
-*`askchat(): Sends a prompt to the OpenAI GPT-3 model and returns the model's response.

-showSelCat(): Displays the "Start Game" button and hides the "Guessing Game" div. hideSelCat(): Hides the "Start Game" button and displays the "Guessing Game" div. askchat(): Sends a prompt to the OpenAI GPT-3 model and returns the model's response.
+* `askchat(): Sends a prompt to the OpenAI GPT-3 model and returns the model's response.

 ## Game Logic
-The game logic is implemented using conditional statements that check for POST requests.
-Once the user hits the "Start Game" button, the game randomly selects a category and asks the OpenAI GPT-3 model to suggest an answer.
-The game then asks the user to provide ten clues for the category.
+1. The game logic is implemented using conditional statements that check for POST requests.
+2. Once the user hits the "Start Game" button, the game randomly selects a category and asks the OpenAI GPT-3 model to suggest an answer.
+3. The game then asks the user to provide ten clues for the category.

-When the user makes a guess, the game checks if the guess is correct.
-The game displays a "CORRECT!" message if the guess is correct.
-Otherwise, the game provides another clue, and the user can make another guess.
-If the user has made ten guesses without correctly guessing the category, the game displays an "Oops!
+4. When the user makes a guess, the game checks if the guess is correct.
+5. The game displays a "CORRECT!" message if the guess is correct.
+6. Otherwise, the game provides another clue, and the user can make another guess.
+7. If the user has made ten guesses without correctly guessing the category, the game displays an "Oops!
 Game Over!" message and reveals the correct answer.

 ## Authors